hibtc/cpymad/doc/index.rst

 This is a heavily modified fork of the cern-cpymad_ package.
 The fork is not authored or maintained by CERN members.

-CPyMAD links against an unofficial build of MAD-X that is not supported by CERN, i.e. in case of problems you will not get help there.
+cpymad links against an unofficial build of MAD-X that is not supported by CERN, i.e. in case of problems you will not get help there.
 However, this does NOT mean you should post every problem you encounter while using cpymad here.
 See `Reporting issues`_.